782618297/io_scene_scs/Prefab-Locators.md

 **Limit Displacement** - property defining extra limited displacement for AI cars.

-**Allowed Vehicles** - property defining type of vehicles that are able to enter AI traffic lanes starting at this navigation point.
+**Allowed Vehicles** - property defining type of vehicles that are able to enter AI traffic curves starting at this navigation point.

 **Blinkers [Left Blinker|No Blinker|No Blinker (forced)|Right Blinker]** - property defining blinker usage for all incoming AI traffic curves connected to this navigation point.

-**Priority Modifier** -
+**Priority Modifier** - property defining priority of vehicles driving into the next curve.
+Priority modifier has to be set only on navigation point which next curve is intersecting with opposite lane or next navigation point is merging more curves.
+Upon that modifier values game will decide order of cars proceeding in the point of intersection.

+> NOTE: if property modifiers won't be properly set game will print out errors about it, so you are able to fix missing priorities.

 **Traffic Semaphore** -